 Features of flame ionization detectors (fids)s

-The FID that you rent from the KWIPPED network of suppliers will have an entry port, exhaust port, display unit, and the internal features described in How FIDs Work.
+The FID that you rent or lease from the KWIPPED network of suppliers will have an entry port, exhaust port, display unit, and the internal features described in How FIDs Work.
 The display usually presents the data in graph-form with the x-axis being time and the y-axis the measurement of ions (indication of the amount of organic matter).
 The unit may also have the ability to connect to a computer for further data storage and analysis.

 How flame ionization detectors (fids)s work